shahmostakim/electroverse-frontend/README.md

  - product inventory
  - customer profile
  - admin dashboard
- - product search and pagination
+ - product search and pagination and more

+ The backend API of this project is being developed with Django REST framework implementing JWT based authentication.

  The application is under development and full version will be deployed online for live demonstration upon completion of all features.